 invoicing on the basis of analytic costs (service times, expenses),

 invoicing on the basis of deliveries,

-Although invoicing tasks might appear useful, in certain situations it is best to invoice from the service or purchase orders instead.
+Although invoicing tasks might appear useful, in certain situations it's best to invoice from the service or purchase orders instead.
 These methods of invoicing are more flexible, with various pricing levels set out in the pricelist, and different products that can be invoiced.
-And it is helpful to limit the number of invoicing methods in your company by extending the use of an invoicing method that you already have.
+And it's helpful to limit the number of invoicing methods in your company by extending the use of an invoicing method that you already have.

 You can also change some of the order parameters, which affects the invoice:

-Invoice On : Shipped Quantities (actual hours in the task).
+Invoice On : Ordered Quantities or Shipped Quantities (actual hours in the task).

-Use the Sequence field on the second tab, Extra Info, to plan a project made up of several tasks.
+Use the Sequence field on the second tab, Other Information, to plan a project made up of several tasks.
 In the case of an IT project, for example, where development tasks are done in a given order, the first task to do will be sequence number 1, then numbers 2, 3, 4 and so on.
-When you first open the list of project tasks, they are listed in their sequence order.
-You can simply drag and drop tasks to change their sequence.
+When you first open the list of project tasks, they're listed in their sequence order.

 You can use one of these three ordering methods, or combine several of them, depending on the project.